Little, Brown and Company: 21st century

 In 2006, the Time Warner Book Group was sold to French publisher Hachette Livre.
 Following this, the Little, Brown imprint is used by Hachette Livre's U.S. publishing company, Hachette Book Group USA.

 In 2011, Little, Brown launched an imprint devoted to suspense publishing: Mulholland Books.

-In February 2013, Reagan Arthur was selected to be publisher of Little, Brown, while closing her five-year-old imprint, Reagan Arthur Books.
+In February 2013, after Pietsch had risen to CEO of Hachette Book Group, Reagan Arthur was selected to be publisher of Little, Brown, while closing her five-year-old imprint, Reagan Arthur Books.

 In October 2017, Little, Brown started an unnamed imprint devoted to health, lifestyle, psychology, and science with the appointment of Tracy Behar as the imprint's vice president, publisher, and editor-in-chief.
-The imprint Little, Brown Spark launched in fall 2018.
+The imprint Little, Brown Spark launched in fall 2018 and has published authors such as Mark Hyman, Tricia Hersey, and Sue Johnson.

+In October 2018, Little, Brown announced an imprint dedicated to illustrated books with Michael Szczerban as vice president and editorial director.
+The Voracious imprint launched in fall 2019 and has published works by Accidentally Wes Anderson, Ayesha Curry, Vivian Howard, Christopher Kimball's Milk Street, Marcus Samuelsson, and Pete Souza, among others.

 In February 2020, Hachette Book Group acquired 1,000 titles for young readers from Disney Book Group for Little, Brown Books for Young Readers.

+In May 2020, Bruce Nichols became publisher of Little, Brown's adult imprints.

+In March 2024, Sally Kim succeeded Nichols as publisher, joining Little, Brown from G.P.
+Putnam's Sons.